Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 - Replaying model versions on the historical data
 - Production data subsampling

 Hmm, I kind of went too far...
 But let me put this straight.
 This field is still in the development stage (https://twitter.com/AndrewYNg/status/1080887386488299520).
 From company to company the workflow changes, fluctuates by adding new aspects and removing the other ones.
+Describing each of the steps in the workflow may take us a whole new article(s).

 ![Image](workflow.png)

-Describing each of the steps in the workflow may take us a whole new article(s).
-Are you doing the blue circles manualy?
-Is it really a "continuous delivery"?
+Are you doing the blue circles manually?
+If so, is it really a "continuous delivery"?
 Imagine, you could've deployed the model just by one command, hiding all of these intermediate blue steps.
-I can take this even further - you can configure a whole pipeline that will train => evaluate => export => deploy => test => infer the model to production enironment.
+I can take this even further - you can configure a whole pipeline that will train => evaluate => export => deploy => test => infer the model into the production environment.
 Let's dive in.

 ## Prerequisites